atro-itu/bdsa-project-newgit/docs/diagrams.md

 ## Activity Diagram

 This is the activity diagram for API.
 It shows the different activities that are performed when the user requests an analysis.

 ![Activity Diagram](../images/activity_diagram.png)

 ## Sequence Diagram

-This is the sequence diagram seen from when a user starts interacting with `NEWgIT`.
+This is the sequence diagram seen from when a user starts interacting with `NEWgIT.Api`.

 ![Sequence Diagram](../images/sequence_diagram.png)

+`NEWgIT.Infrastructure` is not shown because `NEWgIT.Api` only "knows" about the `IAnalysisRepository` and not about its implementation.